sapcc/maintenance-controller/README.md

 Cluster administrators can assign a maintenance profile to a node using the `cloud.sap/maintenance-profile` label.
 Before the transition is finished a chain of "trigger plugins" can be invoked, which can perform any action related to termination or startup logic.
 While a node is in a certain state, a chain of "notifications plugins" informs the cluster users and administrators regularly about the node being in that state.
-Multiple plugins exist.
-It is possible to check or alter labels, to be notified via Slack, ...
+Multiple plugins exist, so one can check or alter labels, be notified via Slack and so on.

+The maintenance-controller only does the decision making, whether a node can be maintained or not.
 Currently, most actual maintenance actions like Cordoning, Draining and Rebooting nodes are not carried out by the maintenance-controller and are instead delegated to inbuilt or external other controllers.
-The maintenance-controller only does the decision making, whether a node can be maintained or not.
 Check out the additional integrations further down.

 ## Installation